Guadalupe

 beverages and snacks in cans, plastic, or paper containers.

-Tubing: The best Coolers for River Tubing range in
+Lake."
+The answer is "Yes!!!".
+The best Coolers and Ice Chests for River Tubing range in

-size from a 28 Quart capacity up to a 50 Quart capacity... in our
+size from a 28 Quart capacity up to a 50 Quart capacity and fit into a

-experience, Coolers larger than 50 Quarts become very heavy and difficult
+experience, Coolers and Ice Chests larger than 50 Quarts become very heavy and difficult

 Guadalupe River Tubing!
-Also, Coolers larger than 50 Quarts may not fit
+Also, Coolers and Ice Chests larger than 50 Quarts may not fit

 into an inner tube because they're too big or have an odd size that